ckn3/SVM-Change-Detection/README.md

-# A two-stage method for spectral–spatial classification of hyperspectral/multispectral images
+# Change detection of hyperspectral/multispectral images using SVM-STV with lifting.

 This code is an implementation of the two-stage method, where the first stage is a \nu-SVM and the second stage is a L1 & L2-norm optimization that denoise the prediction results [2].
 The code can be used as a semisupervised per-pixel segmentation with smoothness, which is capable for multispectral and hyperspectral datasets, with applications to change recognition and species classification, etc.